RTIInternational/biocloud_docker_tools/cellranger_extract_rename/v1.0/README.md

  -o, --output_dir   STRING/PATH Specify directory where to put extracted files.
 Default = '.'

 Example usage
- Required flags:               ./rename_files.sh -z input_zip.zip -l RMIP_001_001_A_001_A
+ Required flags:               ./rename_files.sh -z outs.zip -l RMIP_001_001_A_001_A
- Verbose mode:                 ./rename_files.sh -v -z input_zip.zip -l RMIP_001_001_A_246
+ Verbose mode:                 ./rename_files.sh -v -z outs.zip -l RMIP_001_001_A_001_B
- Writing to output directory:  ./rename_files.sh -z input_zip.zip -l RMIP_001_001_A_246 -o test_output
+ Writing to output directory:  ./rename_files.sh -z outs.zip -l RMIP_001_001_A_001_C -o test_output
 ```

 ## Files included

 - `Dockerfile`: the Docker file used to build this image
 - `rename_files.sh`: Bash shell script that serves as the main executable when the Docker container is run.
-Expected behavior is to take all input ZIP files from Cellranger in the current working directory, unzip specific files from it, and rename those files to include a prefix signifying a sample name.
-This writes those specific files and a renamed copy of the given 'outs.zip' file to an output directory.
+Expected behavior is to take a specified input ZIP file in the current working directory, unzip specific files from it, and rename those files to include a prefix signifying a sample name.
+This writes those specific files and a renamed copy of the given ZIP file to an output directory.

 ## Contact